dijkstracula/solvent/paper/report.md

 DSL. `**` and `^` are the operator and integer literal wildcards, respectively.
 Note the use of the recursively-defined function `length` in certain qualifiers._

+TODO: once we have qualifiers in Solvent, should we show those instead?

 ### Historical overview and context